Ladyshore Colliery: Fletcher trial

 On 12 July 1886 at Wigan, Denman & Hawkins JJ dismissed the appeal upholding the umpire's decision and the Inspector's original notice.
 Fletcher then appealed to the High Courts and the case was heard by the Queen's Bench on 16 December 1886.
 The Queen's Bench upheld the Divisional Court decision, but gave leave to appeal to the House of Lords.

 The matter was taken to the Court of Appeal at the House of Lords where on 15 January 1887, under a bench consisting of Lords of Appeal in Ordinary (commonly known as Law Lords) Esher MR, Bowen LJ and Fry LJ. the appeal was heard.
 The appeal involved several arguments, on how the umpire had arrived at his decision, the points that he had used and whether he (the umpire) had exceeded his authority.
 On 17 January, after deliberation, a two (Esher & Fry) to one (Bowen) judgment was issued, upholding the Queen's Bench and dismissing the appeal:

-"The question here is whether the use of open lights is or is not safe.
-The general or special rules cannot affect this question, though they may apply when it is determined.
-Further, the umpire has nor exceeded his powers by stating that the only alternative to open lamps, namely safety lamps, shall be adopted.
-At all events he has determined the question that the working of the mine with open lamps is dangerous, and his award ought not to be set aside, even if it goes in other respects beyond the scope of his authority.
-I [Esher] can see no reason therefore, why the award should not go back to him so that it may be put into form.
-When that is done, it will be for the mine owner to remedy the defect, for if he does not he will be, if the next tribunal [the criminal trial that could result from this verdict] is against him, be liable to the penalties under the Act."

 Despite the dismissal of the appeal and thus the validation of the notice issued by HM Inspector of Mines, Fletcher continued to use open flames.
 Because of this, on 4 May 1887, Herbert Fletcher was summoned to Bolton Police Court to answer charges of 'a breach of safety' under the Coal Mines Regulation Act 1872.
 On 16 May 1887, Fletcher was found guilty of endangering his workers and fined at the Bolton Court.

 This case marked the end of the use of candles and other open lights in English coal mines and left Ladyshore with the infamous distinction of being the last colliery to use open lights.